ramidzamzam/fruad_job/README.md

 # fruad_job
-Train and build NLP model to predict fraudulent jobs based on the description
+Train and build step by step NLP model to predict fraudulent jobs based on the description